wanghan8866/AgePluginTest/README.md

   - [Issues](#issues)
 ---
 ## About
 >This plugin allows the player to join four different teams, each with unique abilities.
 Also, each team has different colour display in chat and name tag.
+Moreover, this plugin works properly on a 1.18.2 150-players server.
 ### Teams
    1. Future
       1. fragile